awbored/PyTwitchBot/README.md

 A Twitch Bot written in Python following a youtube video, which is referenced in the code of main.py.

+I wanted to make a Twitch bot from scratch instead of using common other bots out there, like NightBot or StreamElements, mainly so I could learn how the bot interacts with chats and also make custom commands that the other bots might not be able to.
+The best way to get into programming and scripting I've found is to have a project idea to build off of.

 To get started you will need to install:
  - [Python](https://www.python.org/)